The inductive blockwise Alperin weight condition for the Chevalley groups $F_4(q)$: The blocks of

-\begin{cor} Suppose that $p = 2$, that $\ell > 3$ and that the Sylow $\ell$-subgroup of~$G$ is non-cyclic.
+\begin{cor} Suppose that $p = 2$, that $\ell > 3$ and that the Sylow $\ell$-subgroups of~$G$ are non-cyclic.
 Let~$b$ denote the principal $\ell$-block of~$G$.
 Then the number of non-trivial orbits of~$\sigma_1$ on $\IBr(b)$ is as given in the following table.
-In particular,~$\sigma_1$ fixes every element of~$\IBr(b)$ if $e = 4$. \end{cor} \begin{prf} This follows from Proposition~\ref{ActionAutomorphisms}(b), in connection with the action of~$\sigma_1$ on the set of unipotent characters of~$G$; see \cite[Theorem~$2.5$(e)]{MalleExt}. \end{prf}
+(See {\rm Subsection~\ref{GoodPrimesBlocks}} for the significance of~$e$.) \end{cor} \begin{prf} This follows from Proposition~\ref{ActionAutomorphisms}(a), in connection with the action of~$\sigma_1$ on the set of unipotent characters of~$G$; see \cite[Theorem~$2.5$(e)]{MalleExt}. \end{prf}

 We finally consider the case of the exceptional covering group of $F_4(2)$.
 Observe that the automorphism $\sigma_1$ of $F_4(2)$ lifts to an automorphism of its double cover, also denoted by $\sigma_1$.